suarezjulian/WizardPager/README.md

 Download
 ============

-Heimdall is ready to be used via [jitpack.io](https://jitpack.io/#TechFreak/WizardPager).
+WizardPager is ready to be used via [jitpack.io](https://jitpack.io/#TechFreak/WizardPager).
 Simply add the following code to your root `build.gradle`:

 ```groovy